Hertz Rental Car Insurance: Know Your Options

 Herz’s collision damage waiver covers the following:

-• All damage to the Hertz rental car
+• All damage to the Hertz rental vehicle

 • Coverage for vehicle theft up to the car’s full value.